 Personal loans are now some of the most popular types of loans being availed by people.
 These are short or medium term unsecured loans that people take out to meet their financial needs.
 Most commonly they are used to meet expenses of debt consolidation, vacations, unexpected medical expenses, amongst others.
 Personal loans are offered without keeping any asset as collateral, however, your eligibility will depend on your credit history, income, age, amongst other factors.
 There are no real restrictions on what you can use the money you get from a personal loan for.
 Usually, borrowers get a flexible tenure of up to 5 years* to repay the loan amount.
 This is why personal loans are preferred by customers as compared to the credit cards or other loans.

 You can avail a personal loan for up to Rs.
-25 lakh* from with an instant online application.
+25 Lakhs* from with an instant online application.
 Personal loans have a flexible repayment tenure of up to 60 months*.
 Borrowers can avail attractive interest rates, and have a hassle-free online documentation process for quick loan disbursal.
 If you are planning to take out a personal loan, the first step is to calculate how much EMI (easy monthly instalment) you will be paying, as this will greatly affect your repayment capacity.
-Here are facts you should know about how to calculate your personal loan EMI:

 An important factor to understand is that when you are paying your EMI you are repaying a part of the main personal loan amount due, also known as the principal, and also paying the interest due on the loan amount.
 Personal loan EMIs are the monthly repayment you make to repay the loan over the tenure of the loan.
 Usually, when you start making EMI payments, you contribute more to interest as compared to the principal.
 However, as you keep getting closer to the end tenure of the loan, your EMIs contribute more to the principal amount than interest payments